Close-up of fresh green Panama Geisha coffee beans from Boquete, ready for roasting at record price of $30,204/kg.

 Our cafés connect directly to the plantations.
 The beans travel from Boquete’s slopes to our streets.
 Roasting and brewing standards are serious here.
 You taste care, altitude, and skill in every cup.
 This is sipping, not drinking.

-Casco’s coffee scene is compact and curated.
+Casco’s Viejo’s (also known as San Felipe) coffee scene is compact and curated.
 Shops focus on clarity, provenance, and repeatable quality.
 Baristas talk process, not slogans.
 Producers are named, not hidden.
 That transparency builds trust with locals and travelers.

 What “Geisha” actually means